 The Facility is secured with a first charge over assets and shares of all subsidiaries.
 Fees of 3% of the principal amount outstanding are due on November 4 of each year and are payable in cash or shares at the option of the lender.
-Subsequent to the three months ended September 30, 2017 and pursuant to the terms of the Facility agreement, the Company issued an aggregate of 1,267,024 common shares as 3% anniversary fee (Note 21).
+During the six months ended December 31, 2017 and pursuant to the terms of the Facility agreement, the Company issued an aggregate of 1,267,024 common shares with a fair value of \$598,538 in satisfaction of the anniversary fee.